joekarasek/epicodus-js-calorie_tracker/readme.md

 #### Installation

-* After cloning the repo, you will need to install dependencies...
+* You will need to install dependencies using npm and bower.
+From the root directory...

     npm install
     bower install

-* Gulp is used to handle both building the site and launching a server to host the site...
+* Gulp is used to handle both building the site and launching a server to host the site.
+From the root directory...

+    gulp build
     gulp serve

 ## Known Bugs

-_This application is not fully designed and may have unknown bugs._

-_The current gulpfile.js does not handle creation of a production version of the build (with minified js).
-Front-end dependencies will still be minified._

-## To Do (coming in future versions)

-1. [ ] No crash at errors during watch.
-Will log errors but not attempt a rebuild.
-2. [ ] Folder for organizing html files, gulp will build fresh html in the build folder.
+_No known bugs at this time._

 ## Support and contact details